julzaza/wildwitchherbs/_posts/2026-01-18-balkan-witchy-herbs.md

 ## Frequently Asked Questions

 ### Were these herbs used for spells or everyday life?
 Both.
-In Balkan folk tradition, herbs were part of daily survival — treating illness, protecting homes, supporting childbirth — while also being used in ritual contexts.
+In Balkan folk tradition, herbs were part of daily survival: treating illness, protecting homes, supporting childbirth and other ritual contexts.
 The distinction between “magic” and “medicine” did not exist.

 ### Did people call this witchcraft?
 Rarely.
 Most practitioners did not identify as witches.
 These practices were understood as tradition, household knowledge, or women’s work, even when they involved ritual or spiritual elements.

 ### Why are plants like wormwood and rue considered dangerous?
 Because they were powerful.
-These herbs were believed to act on boundaries — between health and illness, life and death, human and spirit — and required strict rules around harvesting, timing, and use.
+These herbs were believed to act on boundaries: between health and illness, life and death, human and spirit.
+It required strict rules around harvesting, timing, and use.

 ### Are these herbs still used today?
 Yes, especially in rural areas.
 Many practices survive under the name of “custom” or “tradition,” even when their original magical meanings are no longer spoken aloud.